South Carolina Settlement Amounts and Jury Payouts

 Every state imposes deadlines for initiating legal proceedings and filing lawsuits following an incident of harm.
 These time limits, known as statutes of limitations, differ according to the nature of the case.

 In South Carolina, the typical statute of limitations for personal injury cases grants a three-year window from the injury date to initiate a lawsuit within the state’s civil court system, as outlined in the S.C.
 Code of Laws § 15-3-530.
+(The old statute of limitation of six years was changed to three in 1988.)

 This timeframe applies to various cases like car accidents, slip and fall incidents, and most injuries resulting from another party’s negligence.
 However, certain types of injury-related cases in South Carolina, such as medical malpractice, defamation, and sexual abuse, have distinct deadlines under their respective statutes of limitations.